 Preventative tests and screenings for various illnesses such as glaucoma, cardiovascular disease, prostate cancer, colon cancer, HIV and diabetes

 Flu and Hepatitis B shots

 Limited home health services such as occupational therapy, oxygen equipment and speech language pathology

 Medicare Part B Premiums

 Unlike Original Medicare Part A, individuals typically pay a premium for Original Medicare Part B. Typically it is deducted from your Social Security or retirement funds.
 This premium is based on various factors including your income and how you file taxes.
-Most people pay the Part B premium of $104.90 each month in 2015, and 121.80 in 2016, with higher premiums for individuals with larger annual incomes.
-The higher amount is referred to as the Income Related Monthly Adjustment Amount (IRMAA).
-Additionally, Medicare Part B benefits usually begin after you pay a deductible and/or co-payment for services rendered.
-The deductible for 2016 is $166.
+Individual tax payers with incomes less than 91,000 will pay the Part B premium of $170.10 each month in 2022.

 Florida Medicare Supplements